dividita/lrc/README.md

 ## TSOLO: The Study of Leaderless Organization

-We discuss and research leaderless organization.
+Presenting TSOLO: The Study of Leaderless Organization

-You can join in as an observer or an active contributor.
-Whatever you choose you're supporting TSOLO's mission of providing the public and [Dividita](http://dividita.org) with research fostering innovation in the field of leaderless organization.
+Join as an observer or an active contributor.
+Whatever you choose you're helping us provide the public and [Dividita](http://dividita.org) with research fostering innovation in the field of leaderless organization.

 ### Contact